What Is Teeth Whitening?

 Teeth whitening works for stains on the enamel of the tooth.
 When you eat foods that tend to leave stains, such as raspberries, red wine, or coffee, some of the residue remains on your enamel.
 Over time, these small stains create a dull and dingy look for your smile.

 A bleaching agent is used to remove these stains during teeth whitening.
 The agent penetrates your enamel and lifts the stain that would have otherwise stayed there.
 Then, after the bleaching agent has done its work, it is washed away, leaving your pearly whites, well, pearly white!
 Teeth bleaching is able to lift the whiteness of your teeth up to eight shades.

 Who Is a Good Candidate for Teeth Whitening?

 If you are unhappy with the appearance of you smile in terms of whiteness, you may be a candidate for teeth whitening.
 Dr. Oshetski is able to return your smile to peak brightness if the stains are mainly due to foods and drinks you’ve consumed.

 Unfortunately, there are some stains that teeth whitening or bleaching can remove.
 These are stains that are on the interior of the enamel, on the dentin of the tooth.
-These stains can be cause by drug reaction, drug use, or trauma, and are unable to be reached by peroxide.
+These stains can be caused by drug reaction, drug use, or trauma, and are unable to be reached by peroxide.
 In this case, Dr. Oshetski will suggest considering porcelain veneers or dental bonding.